BrightspaceUI/testing/README.md

 #### Turning Off Full Page Padding

-By default, the `body` of the page has `38px` of padding.
-For elements meant to take up the entire page with no bordering whitespace, you may want to turn that off:
+By default, the page hosting vdiff fixtures has `38px` of padding.
+For fixtures which are meant to fill the entire page with no surrounding whitespace, the page padding can be disabled:

 ```javascript
   await fixture(html`<fullscreen-elem></fullscreen-elem>`, {